-The notion of the 'front and back stage' is one of the most widely picked up on ideas that Simon Walker has generated.
+The notion of the 'front and back stage' is one of the most widely utilised of Simon Walker's ideas, informing ongoing practice in many organisations and leaders' lexicons.

 Drawing on the symbolic interactionism of Erving Goffman (first articulated in his book The Presentation of Self in Everyday Life, 1962), front and back stage offers a rigorous psychological alternative to the language of introversion and extroversion.